-How should I care for my jewellery?Your jewellery should of course be handled with care at all times.
+How should I care for my jewellery?Your jewellery should of course be handled with care at all times - avoid catching or pulling it and handle gently when putting on or storing.
 However, even the effects of everyday life can reduce the brilliance and impact of your jewellery.
-Perfumes or hairsprays, perspiration, body oils and soap residue can all make your jewellery appear less sparkly and new every day.
+Perfumes or hairsprays, perspiration, body oils and soap residue can all make your jewellery appear less sparkly and new with each day of wear.
 To minimise these effects, we recommend that you:

 - - Remove your jewellery when sleeping, cooking or cleaning, bathing or showering

 - - Do not wear your jewellery during sporting activities including swimming, as chlorine is especially damaging to jewellery